 We have been pretty pleased with how the books have gone so far.
 All the books have reached thousands of downloads.

 The books still get hundreds of downloads every month, generate us leads and we receive nice emails from people who read them.

 Everyone loves something for free.
 We’ve all become used to awesome free content online, there’s so much of it thanks to great blogs and services like Medium.
 But a book is something people still put a value on, even an eBook.
 So getting a book for free feels like an offer we can’t refuse.

 Like this article?
-We’d love it if you’d grab one of our free books and share it.
+We’d love it if you’d grab one of our free books and share them.